 4. Encourage self-evaluation

 When doing post-call debriefs or skill assessments – or just coaching during one-on-ones – it’s critical to have the salesperson self-evaluate.
 As a sales manager, you may only be with the rep one or two days a month.
 Given this disconnect, the goal is to encourage the sales rep to evaluate their own performance and build self-improvement goals around these observations.

-There are two critical components to this.
+There are two important components to this.
 First, avoid jumping directly into feedback during your interactions.
 Relax and take a step back; let the sales rep self-evaluate.

 Second, be ready to prompt your reps with open-ended questions to help guide their self-evaluation.
 Consider questions like: